 What is Ptosis Surgery?

 This procedure is performed in our state-of-the-art outpatient facility in Aliso Viejo.
-Typically, only local anesthetic is needed to ensure the procedure does not cause discomfort.
+Typically, twilight sedation is provided to ensure the procedure does not cause discomfort.
 If the drooping eyelid is associated with the eyelid muscle structure, it may require adjusting this muscle so the eyelid lifts properly.
 Extraneous skin may need to be removed to help the eyelid lift as it should.
 Every case is different, and it is imperative that your surgery is performed by a highly-skilled, experienced facial surgeon.
 Dr. Timothy R. Miller is a double-board certified facial surgeon, and has an extensive background in facial restorations, and can help you resolve ptosis, both in eyelid function and appearance.